Mega Millions Participating States

 Tennessee’s lottery is one of the younger lotteries, having begun operations in 2004.
 The Lottery is run by the Tennessee Education Lottery Corporation, or TELC, and has raised over $4.8 billion for education programs.
 Around 1.3 million students have benefitted from the Tennessee Lottery, thanks to scholarships and grants across the state.

 Mega Millions was introduced by the TELC in January 2010, alongside 22 other states.
-Since then, there has only been one Mega Millions jackpot winner; Bettina “Tina” Still came forward on January 11th 2014 to claim a $61 million Mega Millions jackpot with her son Jonathan.
+Since then, there has had multiple Mega Millions jackpot winners, with Bettina “Tina” Still on January 11th 2014 claiing a $61 million Mega Millions jackpot with her son Jonathan, being the first.

 The Texas Lottery was introduced in 1992, and has allocated over $29 billion to the state of Texas.
 Beneficiaries include public education via the Foundation School Fund, and Texas war veterans via the Texas Veterans’ Commission Fund.

-Texas introduced Mega Millions in 2003, with 12 jackpot winners coming forward in the state since then.
+Texas introduced Mega Millions in 2003, with double-digit jackpot winners coming forward in the state since then.
 The largest jackpot went to William R Keifer, of Katy.
 He won a $144 million jackpot in January 2010 and pledged to give 60% of his after-tax winnings to charity.
-Perhaps more memorable was Texas’ most recent Mega Millions jackpot win - $49 million, by an anonymous winner in Balch Springs.
+Perhaps more memorable was a $49 million payout that went to an anonymous winner in Balch Springs.
 The jackpot size wasn’t particularly unusual, but the name of the trust used to keep the winner anonymous was bound to turn heads: the “It Will Buy Me a Boat” Revocable Trust.

 The U.S. Virgin Islands Lottery (USVI) is the longest-running continuous lottery in U.S. history.
 It was established in 1937, and has been improving quality of life in the Virgin Islands ever since.
 Mega Millions joined the jurisdiction in October 2010, though no one from the Islands has yet claimed a jackpot.